hoverbike1/TOTK-Mods-collection/README.md

 By default, when your framerate is low, the game lowers the LOD to increase GPU performance, causing textures and models to visibly get worse.
 </br>

-- Graphics - **Disable Targeting DOF** Disables the DOF blurring effect when targeting.
+- Graphics - **Disable Targeting DOF** Disables the DOF blurring effect when targeting enemies or NPCs with ZL.
 DOF (Depth-of-Field is an effect that blur the background when an object is focused by the camera.
+This particular effect does not scale graphically with higher resolutions, so it may be desirable to disable it if you play at 2x or higher.
 </br>

 - Graphics - **Shadows** : changes the resolution of shadows.